utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.
-1. A browser tab opens asking you to log in to your repository.
+1. A browser tab opens asking you to sign in to your repository.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.
 1. On the **Connect your repository** page, enter the **Organization** or **Workspace** and the **Repository** where the API will be stored.
 (For GitLab, **Organization** refers to a **Group**, and **Repository** refers to a **Project**.)
 1. Select the **Active branch** for the API.
 Any changes you make in Postman are stored in the active branch.
 (You can switch to another branch to make it the active branch at any time.)
 1. Select an **API schema directory** and **Collection directory** where API definitions and collections will be stored in the repository.
 Keep in mind the following: